What Every artist needs to know about

 "Ultimately, I want individuals to feel

-what I felt at the time I produce a Painting.
+what I felt at the time I produce a My Hawaii Paintings.
 And whatever the scene happens

 to be in a painting, I want them to look beyond that and find other things